Nikolaus Dumba: Biography

 In 1817, Nikolaus' father Stergios, an immigrant to Vienna from a family of Aromanian or Greek descent from Vlasti, a village then part of the Ottoman Empire and today in Greece, became a merchant.
 Nikolaus attended the Akademisches Gymnasium and spent the revolutionary years of 1847–48 with his brother Michael at the residence of the Austrian Ambassador Anton von Prokesch-Osten in Athens.
+During this time, he studied at the National and Kapodistrian University of Athens.
 In 1852, he took a trip to Egypt with the travel writer Alexander Ziegler.

 He was trained for a commercial career and took over a cotton mill in Tattendorf that had been operated by his cousin Theodore.
 It had approximately 180 employees and soon became a highly profitable enterprise.
 This financial base allowed him to turn his interests elsewhere.
 He was knighted and appointed to the legislature, where he was very active.

 His nephew, Konstantin, was Austria-Hungary's last Ambassador to the United States.